LukasNormantas/vim/README.md

 $ git submodule update
 ```

-**Warning:** this will overwrite existing VIM configuration, backup files
+**Warning:** following will overwrite existing VIM configuration,
-must be saved if necessary!
+backup files must be saved if necessary!

-Now when we have all the required code, we may proceed with instaling it:
+When we have all the required code, we may proceed with instaling it:
 ```bash
 $ ./install.sh
 ```